top of page

 • public.

-• the proposal can be accepted, officials in charge of AMDAL, UKL-UPL, and SPPL issue recommendations for stipulating business plans and/or activities that are not required to have AMDAL to become a business plan and/or activity that is required to have AMDAL, to the MoEF; or
+• if the proposal is accepted, officials in charge of AMDAL, UKL-UPL, and SPPL will issue recommendations to the MoEF to stipulate an adjustment to the current business plans and/or activities that initially did not require an AMDAL to become one that does require an AMDAL; or

-• the proposal cannot be accepted, officials in charge of AMDAL, UKL-UPL, and SPPL issue a recommendation that a business plan and/or activity is not required to have an AMDAL becomes a business and/or activity plan that is required to have AMDAL, to the MoEF.
+• if the proposal cannot be accepted, officials in charge of AMDAL, UKL-UPL, and SPPL may issue a recommendation to the MoEF that the business plan and/or activity that does not require an AMDAL.

 The results of the evaluation are used as material for the MoEF's consideration to: